 If you’ve overstayed a previously issued visa or had run-ins with law enforcement, obtaining a visitor visa, especially with a pending immigrant petition, will be very difficult.
 In fact, visiting from the wrong country can make your visa more challenging to obtain.
 Visitors from countries with a high rate of visa denials or visa overstays will likely run into a greater challenge.
 Consult with an experienced immigration attorney if these issues apply to your situation.

-Don’t view this is as an opportunity to adjust status.
-Attempting to adjust status to permanent resident after convincing immigration officials that you’ll leave before the B visa expires can result in long-term immigration problems.
-USCIS will likely view this as a direct violation of the terms of your visa, deny your Form I-485, and possibly consider it a permanent bar to immigration.
+Adjustment of status is the process of applying for the green card inside the United States.
+Many immediate relatives may be eligible to adjust status.
+However, intending immigrants should avoid adjusting status to permanent resident son after convincing immigration officials that they’ll leave before the B visa expires.
+This misrepresentation can lead to long-term immigration problems.
+USCIS may view this as a direct violation of the terms of your visa, deny your Form I-485, and possibly consider it a permanent bar to immigration.